A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in magnetized dusty plasma

 Dasgupta et al.\cite{dasguptavorticesmagnetized2021} investigated the dust dynamics numerically in the presence of external B-field and predicted vortices in dust plasma system by considering the role of dust-dust interactions, dust diffusion, and ion drag force in the formation of vortex structures.
 A recent numerical simulation by Prince et al.\cite{princevortexmagnetized2020} examined the dynamics of a dusty plasma medium in a weakly non-uniform magnetic field.
-The non-uniformity in the external B-field induces $E \times B$ drift flow of plasma particles.
-The sheared $E \times B$ drift ions play a major role in driving the vortex motion in a magnetized dusty plasma system.
-Laishram \cite{laishramvorticesmagnetized2021} further extended the study of dusty plasma in non-uniform external B-field and observed the sheared between electrons and ions due to $E \times B$ and $\nabla B \times B$ drifts in presence of B-field.
+The non-uniformity in the external B-field induces $\vec{E} \times \vec{B}$ drift flow of plasma particles.
+The sheared $\vec{E} \times \vec{B}$ drift ions play a major role in driving the vortex motion as discussed in Sec.\ref{sec:secII}B in a magnetized dusty plasma system.
+Laishram \cite{laishramvorticesmagnetized2021} further extended the study of dusty plasma in non-uniform external B-field and observed the sheared between electrons and ions due to $\vec{E} \times \vec{B}$ and $\nabla B \times \vec{B}$ drifts in the presence of B-field.
 The sheared nature of these drifts was considered the vorticity source to establish the vortex structures in dusty plasma.
-It was also numerically investigated that temperature gradient in background ions plays a dominate role in the formation of vortices in magnetized dusty plasma \cite{haque_saleem_2006}.
-In a recent experimental work, Choudhary et al.\cite{mangilalvortexbfield2020} reported the existence of a pair of counter-rotating vortices, as shown in Fig.\ref{fig:fig14}, in the vertical plane of 3D dusty plasma in presence of strong B-field (B $>$ 0.05 T).
+It was also numerically investigated that temperature gradient in background ions plays a dominant role in forming vortices in magnetized dusty plasma \cite{haque_saleem_2006}.
+In recent experimental work, Choudhary et al.\cite{mangilalvortexbfield2020} reported the existence of a pair of counter-rotating vortices, as shown in Fig.\ref{fig:fig20}, in the vertical plane of a 3D dusty plasma in the presence of strong B-field (B $>$ 0.05 T).
 The vortex structures originating in dust grain medium were explained by the combined effect of dust charge gradient and iron drag force gradient along with gravitational force/electric force in the cylindrical system.
+An analytical work by Shukla and Mamun et al.\cite{shukla_2003_vortices_magnetoplasma} reported the electrostatic and electromagnetic vortices in a non-uniform magnetoplasma containing immobile dust grains.
+The evolution of nonlinear dispersive solitary modes (electrostatic and electromagnetic) explains the origin of dipolar vortices in such dusty plasma systems.